-- A. Financial instruments not measured at fair value - The carrying amounts of cash and cash equivalents, financial assets measured at amortized cost, accounts receivable (including related parties), other receivables (including related parties), guarantee deposits paid, short-term borrowings, notes payable, accounts payable (including related parties), other payables (including related parties), lease liabilities and long term notes and accounts payable are approximate to their fair values. - B. The Group had no financial and non-financial instruments measured at fair value as of December 31, 2023 and 2022.
+A. Financial instruments not measured at fair value

+The carrying amounts of cash and cash equivalents, financial assets measured at amortized cost, accounts receivable (including related parties), other receivables (including related parties), guarantee deposits paid, accounts payable (including related parties), other payables (including related parties), lease liabilities and long term notes and accounts payable are approximate to their fair values.

+B. The Group had no financial and non-financial instruments measured at fair value as of December 31, 2024 and 2023.